netdata/netdata/collectors/ebpf.plugin/README.md

 `trampoline` or a `kprobe` to `release_task` internal function.
 To avoid `overload` on this function, `ebpf.plugin` will only enable these threads integrated with other collectors when the kernel is compiled with `CONFIG_DEBUG_INFO_BTF`, unless you enable them manually.

+#### Collection period

+Plugin uses option `update every` to define number of seconds used for eBPF to send data for Netdata.
+The default value is 5 seconds.

+#### PID table size

+The option `pid table size` defines the maximum number of PIDs stored inside the application hash table.
+Default value is defined according [kernel](https://elixir.bootlin.com/linux/v6.0.19/source/include/linux/threads.h#L28) source code.

 #### Integration Dashboard Elements